A Mighty Fortress

 Local Committees of Correspondence were crucial in building the rationale for resistance and the network for insurgency and rebellion |

-Virginia’s march from political discontent to insurgency and then open rebellion carried Muhlenberg along with it.
-As the path to rebellion quickened, he became a member of the local Committee of Correspondence.
+Virginia’s shift from political discontent to insurgency and then open rebellion carried Muhlenberg along with it.
+As the move toward rebellion sped up, he joined the local Committee of Correspondence.
 His activism earned him a seat in the Virginia House of Burgesses in 1774.
-Throughout this time, he maintained his church affiliations.
+Throughout this period, he kept his church affiliations.

 From Cleric to Colonel

-His military experience proved useful, and in early 1776, he was appointed a colonel in the new Continental Army.
-Before marching off to war, Muhlenberg delivered a farewell sermon based on Ecclesiastes 3:1.
+His military experience proved valuable, and in early 1776, he was appointed a colonel in the new Continental Army.
+Before heading off to war, Muhlenberg gave a farewell sermon based on Ecclesiastes 3:1.
 His final words reportedly were, “There is a time for all things, a time to preach and a time to pray, but those times have passed away.
 There is a time to fight, and that time has now come.”
-At that, he tossed off his clerical robes, revealing his military uniform while encouraging his congregation to support the patriot cause.
+At that, he took off his clerical robes, revealing his military uniform while encouraging his congregation to support the patriot cause.

 ![]() |